Mitchell Brothers O'Farrell Theatre: Adult movie theater

-With the adult film Behind the Green Door and its premier at the O'Farrell in 1972, the Mitchell brothers made their first attempt at creating a feature-length adult film for mainstream audiences.
+With the adult film Behind the Green Door and its premiere at the O'Farrell in 1972, the Mitchell brothers made their first attempt at creating a feature-length adult film for mainstream audiences.
 The stigma of sex in mainstream movies had been breaking down with films like Last Tango in Paris, and the Mitchells decided to invest extra time and expense into the film's making.
 Behind the Green Door enjoyed a national marketing coup when it was revealed that its wholesome-looking 19 year-old star, Marilyn Chambers, was the same model who appeared holding a baby on Ivory Snow detergent boxes.
 The film was made for $60,000, grossed $2 million in its first year, and later became the second highest grossing adult film of all time when it made more than $50 million.
 With it the Mitchells became millionaires, opened another ten adult theaters, and had plenty of funds for later experiments at the O'Farrell when it transitioned into a cutting-edge strip club.

 In the early 1970s, the theater would stop its adult features at midnight on a couple nights a week, and then re-open as The People's Nickelodeon, along with a five-cent admission charge and free popcorn.
 The midnight shows were a montage of old films, and live vaudeville-style entertainment provided by the Nickelettes, a chorus line of counter-culture women who would do spunky song-and-dance routines.
 The audience of young hippies and a few oldsters would see movies such as Marx Brothers, Abbott and Costello, Yellow Submarine or other counter-culture favorites, while occasionally engaging in drinking, marijuana, and general carousing.
 Inspections and disruptions by the fire department and police were common, but the shows usually continued until three in the morning or later.